Brown Spots on Hydrangea Leaves

 Hydrangeas are very popular ornamental plants that are usually grown for their large flower heads that bloom from spring through to autumn.
 The foliage is also attractive with many hydrangeas producing large dense leaf formations.

 Black, purple and brown spots on hydrangea leaves can ruin the appearance of this popular plant, making it look sickly and detracting from the beauty of the blooms.

-On this page, we’ll discuss the most common causes of spots on hydrangea leaves and what you can do about them, which includes several recommended products.
+On this page, I’ll discuss the most common causes of spots on hydrangea leaves and what you can do about them, which includes several recommended products.

 Two Common Fungal Diseases That Affect Hydrangea Leaves

 1) Cercospora Leaf Spot – this is a widespread fungal disease that can affect many hydrangea plants.
 The first sign of infection will likely be brown or purple spots, often circular, around 3-6mm and scattered on different parts of the leaf and on random leaves.
-Cercospora is often seen on hydrangea leaves in autumn and is in part caused by the more moist conditions found at this time of the year.
+I’ve seen Cercospora on hydrangea leaves in autumn and it spreads by the more moist conditions found at this time of the year.